Life insurance vs life assurance

 You may prefer to take out a life assurance policy if the security of a guaranteed payout is important to you.
-While the premiums are usually higher, other policies do not offer the 100% guarantee of a lump sum upon your death, which can make it an attractive deal.
+While the premiums are usually higher, other insurance policies do not offer the 100% guarantee of a lump sum upon your death.
+This can make life assurance a more attractive deal.

-How does life assurance differ from life insurance?
+How does a life assurance policy pay out?

 Which other life insurance options are available?

 Your personal circumstances will dictate the best life insurance policy for you.
-Therefore you should think very carefully about your specific needs – be it covering bills, childcare costs, a mortgage, or protecting against a future event such as a critical illness or your own funeral expenses.
+So you should think very carefully about your specific needs, whether it’s covering bills, childcare costs or a mortgage.
+You could also protect yourself against a future event, such as a critical illness or your own funeral expenses.